"It is also possible to have a mask behind the mask."

 - The third Phoenix Wright: Ace Attorney game has the following line: "I'm afraid you are neither a proud thief, nor an Ace Detective.
 You're a blackmailer and a murderer."
 This happens after Magnificent Bastard Luke Atmey says he's an Ace Detective who had a fight with the thief Mask DeMasque.
 When you prove that this is false, he says that Mask DeMasque attacked him from behind.
 When you prove that false, he says that he's Mask Demasque.
 The truth is that he's been blackmailing Mask DeMasque into letting him pretend to be an Ace Detective, and that he then decided to falsely confess to being Mask DeMasque in an attempt to hide the fact that he's a murderer.

-- Done quite literally in the fifth game with the phantom, an international assassin who can perfectly mimic anyone - he wears upon mask, to the point that he's forgotten his own identity.
+- Done quite literally in the fifth game with the Phantom, an international assassin who can perfectly mimic anyone.
+He wears mask upon mask to the point that he's forgotten his own identity.
 His list of fake identities include Detective Bobby Fulbright, when you initially catch him, as well as every other culprit in the game, several witnesses and defendants, Prosecutor Blackquill, and most disturbingly, Phoenix Wright himself!

 - From Umineko no Naku Koro ni we have Beatrice, who not only has several different versions of her from different arcs and different time periods (her mother and grandmother also had the name Beatrice) but she, Shannon and Kanon are also the same person.
 And to top that off, the three of them are just idealized personas created by Yasu.
 Flowcharts has been made in order to explain it.